Thursday, November 17

 2. The capital of Oregon is Salem.
 Salem officially became the capital of Oregon in 1851.
 Salem has an estimated population of about 177,725 people.

 5. Oregon’s current state flag was officially adopted on February 26, 1925.
 Oregon’s state flag has a blue background and is outlined in yellow/gold on the top, side, and bottom of the flag.
 The Oregon state seal is on the flag in yellow/gold coloring.
-The words STATE OF OREGON appears in yellow/gold above the state seal.
+The words STATE OF OREGON appear in yellow/gold above the state seal.
 The date 1859 appears in yellow/gold under the seal on the flag.

 Share a cool fact about Oregon with us?